Axway/unified-catalog-integrations/axway-api-manager/README.md

 #### 5. Get a Bearer token from platform using the **clientId** and **clientSecret** from **Step 1**

-Add an action of type `HTTP` to configure calling to Integration Builder
+Add an action of type `HTTP` to configure doing REST API Calls to AMPLIFY Central.

    * Set `Method`to `POST`
    * Set `URI`to `https://login.axway.com/auth/realms/Broker/protocol/openid-connect/token`